rust-lang-nursery/rust-cookbook/src/build_tools.md

 [![cc-badge]][cc] [![cat-development-tools-badge]][cat-development-tools]

-It is simple to build bundled C code with custom defines using [`cc::Build::define`][cc-build-define].
+It is simple to build bundled C code with custom defines using [`cc::Build::define`].
-It takes an [`Option`] value, so it is possible to create defines such as `#define FLAG` as well as `#define VALUE 123`.
-This example builds a bundled C file with dynamic defines set in `build.rs` and prints `Welcome to foo - version 1.0.2` when run.
+It takes an [`Option`] value, so it is possible to create defines such as `#define APP_NAME "foo"` as well as `#define WELCOME` (pass `None` as the value for a value-less defne).
+This example builds a bundled C file with dynamic defines set in `build.rs` and prints "**Welcome to foo - version 1.0.2**" when run.
 Cargo sets some [environment variables][cargo-env] which may be useful for some custom defines.

 ### `Cargo.toml`